THE WORLD’S BEST MID CENTURY MODERN HOTELS

 Looking for an excuse for your next holiday?
-Why not seek out some inspiration for your remodelling project by staying in some of the World’s most desirable mid century modern hotels?
+Why not seek out some inspiration for your re-modelling project by staying in some of the world’s most desirable mid century modern hotels?
 The sophisticated surroundings will give you an excuse to glam up for dinner for a change.

 Designed by famed architect, John Lautner in 1947, Hotel Lautner is comprised of four distinctly designed mid century modern interlocking units with a modern update.
 Tucked away in an unpromising suburban-style neighbourhood in the desert, this is really a hybrid between “upscale vacation rental property” and “boutique hotel”.
 If you’re visiting in Februaury, be sure to check out Palm Springs modernism week

 This is how it looked back in the day, when it was still the Beverly Carlton Hotel.
 Alvin Lustig co-designed it (look him up; he was a wonderful graphic designer amongst other things).